hasura/learn-graphql/tutorials/frontend/react-apollo/tutorial-site/content/introduction.md

 - Building a real-time feed with notifications using mutations and subscriptions

 ## What will we be building?
-We will be building a realtime todo app using authenticated GraphQL APIs.
+We will be building a realtime to-do app using authenticated GraphQL APIs.

 Try this deployed version of the app to see what we'll be building: https://learn-hasura-todo-app.netlify.com/